Skip to main content

 Minimum Requirements:

-Schedule: Hours are scheduled to meet the staffing needs of the library, and will include days, evenings, two Saturdays per month, and occasional Sundays.
+Schedule: Hours are scheduled to meet the needs of the Library and will include Monday through Friday between the hours of 9am to 2pm.

 Application instructions: